Adio20102/Adio20102/README.md

 # Hey there, I'm Aditya Joshi! 👋

-Welcome to my GitHub!
-I'm a **Cybersecurity Enthusiast** and recent B.Tech graduate (specializing in Cybersecurity & Digital Forensics) from Vellore Institute of Technology.
-Passionate about protecting digital assets through hands-on tools like IBM Guardium, penetration testing, and building secure apps.

 ## 🔒 About Me
 - 🌱 Currently exploring advanced database security and ethical hacking techniques post-internships.
 - 💻 Hands-on with real-world projects in vulnerability assessment, incident response, and Python-based tools.